-As the new school year approaches, you’re likely getting ready to welcome new families and students to your childcare center or preschool.
-Whether you’re still accepting applications or you’re already at capacity, it’s never too early to start preparing for your orientation day for new parents!
+As the new school year approaches, you’re likely getting ready to welcome new children and their families to your childcare center or preschool.
+Planning a preschool or pre-K orientation can be a fun and informative way to introduce new families to school staff and the classroom.

-Before your orientation, ask one (or a few) of your staff members to greet families when they arrive so everyone is properly welcomed.
-Your greeter can also remind guests of any COVID-19 safety protocols you may have for the event, such as wearing a mask or using hand sanitizer before entering the building.
+Before your orientation, ask at least one of your staff members to greet families at the front entrance.
+Your greeter can also inform guests of any COVID-19 safety protocols you may have for the event, such as wearing a mask or using hand sanitizer before entering the building.
+Don’t be afraid to get creative with how you greet families.

-Prepare your greeters for questions they may get asked frequently, such as how long the orientation will be or what the schedule is.
-This will help your greeters feel more confident and ensure that your new families will get the information they need right when they walk through your doors!
+Prepare your greeters for questions they may get asked frequently, such as how long the orientation will be or its schedule.
+This information will help your greeters feel more confident and ensure that your new families get the information they need right when they walk through your doors!

-You can also set up a welcome table near the entrance with a sign-in sheet, name tags, and other materials that will help parents feel comfortable and prepared for the orientation.
-Make sure to include the student’s name on each parent’s name tag—this will make it easier for you, your staff, and other new parents to get to know each family!
+You can also set up a welcome table near the entrance with a sign-in sheet, name tags, and other materials to help parents feel comfortable and prepared for the orientation.
+Make sure to include the child’s name on each parent’s name tag—this will make it easier for you, your staff, and other new parents to get to know each family.

-Orientations are a great opportunity for families to meet each other.
-The sooner new parents connect, the sooner they’ll feel a sense of community and belonging in your program!
+Orientations are an excellent opportunity for families to meet each other too.
+The sooner new parents connect, the sooner they’ll feel a sense of community in your program.

-Start your orientation with a fun activity so parents have a chance to talk before the main portion of your orientation schedule.
-This will help your guests warm up to each other, feel more engaged, and help set the tone for the rest of the orientation.
+Start your orientation with a fun activity, so parents have a chance to talk before the main portion of your agenda.
+Icebreakers can help your guests warm up to each other, feel more engaged, and help set the tone for the rest of the orientation.

 Some examples of parent icebreaker activities are: